gruntwork-io/terragrunt/docs/_docs/02_features/stacks.md

 Because you've created a directory of units, you've also implicitly created a stack!

-Now you can go into the `root` folder and deploy all the units within it by using the `run-all` command with `apply`:
+Now, you can go into the `root` folder and deploy all the units within it by using the `run-all` command with `apply`:

 ```bash
 cd root
 terragrunt run-all apply
 ```

-When you run this command, Terragrunt will recursively look through all the subfolders of the current working directory, find all folders with a `terragrunt.hcl` file, and run `terragrunt apply` in each of those folders concurrently.
+When you run this command, Terragrunt will recursively discover all the units under the current working directory, and run `terragrunt apply` on each of those units concurrently\*.

 Similarly, to undeploy all the OpenTofu/Terraform units, you can use the `run-all` command with `destroy`: